Ch. 02

 The apartment was small.
 Two rooms plus a kitchen that was really a hallway with ambitions.
 Books on every surface.
 Printouts stacked on the table and on top of other printouts.
 A map of Milan on the wall that she'd marked with colored pins for a research project three years ago and never taken down.
 Carlotta said the apartment looked like a detective's office in a movie.
 Lucia said detectives had bigger kitchens.

 She drank the coffee standing at the window.
-Outside, Via Torino was already moving: people in jackets walking fast, a guy opening the newsstand on the corner, the smell of bread from the forno two doors down mixing with exhaust and wet stone.
-April in Milan was not April in Buenos Aires.
-In Buenos Aires, April smelled like rain on hot pavement and the river.
-Here it smelled like diesel and sfogliatella and something mineral that came off the old buildings when it was damp.
+Via Torino was already moving: jackets walking fast, the newsstand opening, bread from the forno two doors down.
+April in Milan was not April in Buenos Aires, where it smelled like rain on hot pavement and the river.
+Here it smelled like diesel and sfogliatella.

 She showered, dressed.
 Leather jacket, dark jeans, the boots she'd bought in a market in Porta Ticinese that a colleague had called "very Argentine," which Lucia took as a compliment and the colleague probably hadn't meant as one.
 Hair pulled back.
 No earrings today.
 She'd lost one of the silver hoops somewhere between here and Quilmes and hadn't replaced the pair.